 Whether life insurance benefits are needed to pay for daily living expenses, a collection of bills, funeral expenses or other needs, a coverage denial based on method of death is not the final word.

-As discussed, an insurance company’s grounds for denying benefits due to the method of death may not be based on a proper application of Florida law and it is advisable to contact a South Florida life insurance attorney who has experience handling denied life insurance claims.
+As discussed, an insurance company’s grounds for denying benefits due to the method of death may not be based on a proper application of Florida law and it is advisable to contact an experienced life insurance attorney.

 You can reach Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].